However, forex markets are the playground of the ultimate institutional big dogs.

-The forex market is a 24-hour, rapidly changing marketplace that challenges even the pros, and investment returns in currency trading can range from significant losses to significant profits.
+The forex market is a 24-hour, rapidly changing marketplace that challenges even the pros.
+Investment returns in currency trading can range from significant losses to significant profits.

 Currency Funds in Comparison

 Trading success can be as much to with following trading and market timing strategies as to individual skill.

 In fact, if you had invested $12,000 in a top quality intermediate bond fund in March 2008, your investment would probably be worth more than $16,000 in March 2013.
 That is an annualized total return of over 6.5 percent in a top-rated, relatively low-risk investment.

 If in March, 2009, you had invested in a fund that tracks the Dow Jones, at its March 2013 high you might have achieved a return of greater than 100 percent.

 Trading Currencies – “The Pros”